 Building a Photo Tagging System with CLIP

-My photography gallery has 370 images spanning a decade of shooting — landscapes, urban decay, wildlife, portraits, and everything in between.
-For years they sat in a flat grid with no way to filter or browse by subject.
-I wanted category tags, but manually tagging 370 photos sounded like a weekend I'd never get back.
+My photography gallery has 370 images spanning about a decade of shooting.
+Landscapes, urban decay, wildlife, portraits, and a surprising number of cat photos.
+For years they sat in a flat grid with no way to filter or browse by subject, which meant anyone visiting the page was essentially scrolling through a shuffled pile of everything I've ever pointed a camera at.
+I wanted category tags, but manually tagging 370 photos sounded like a weekend I'd never get back and would inevitably lead to inconsistency anyway (is a snowy field "landscape" or "winter"?
+Both?
+Do I care enough to decide 370 times?).

 The Approach

-I defined 10 categories, each with 3-4 descriptive text prompts:
+I defined 10 categories, each with 3-4 descriptive text prompts to give the model a richer understanding of what I meant:

-Multiple prompts per category improves accuracy — the model averages the text embeddings, giving a more robust representation than a single phrase.
+Using multiple prompts per category improves accuracy because the model averages the text embeddings, giving a more robust representation than any single phrase could.
+It's a simple trick but it makes a noticeable difference, especially for ambiguous categories like "nature" vs "landscape" where the boundary is fuzzy.

 Results

 Each image gets multi-label tags (a photo can be both "landscape" and "winter"), with per-category similarity thresholds tuned to get roughly 1.3 tags per image on average.
+I went through a couple of iterations on the thresholds: too aggressive and everything got tagged "nature", too conservative and most images only got one tag.
 The output is a simple JSON mapping filename to tag array:

 {